vanitasvitae/lincon/README.md

 The command will create a hardlink at `/etc/otherprogram/settings.conf`, which points to the file in your repository (in this case `/home/user/configs/etc/otherprogram/settings.conf`.

 In case there is already a config file with the same name, the file will get backed up to `/etc/otherprogram/settings.conf.bak`.

+Note: Since checking out different git branches deletes and creates physical files in your file system, hardlinks might break.
+This means that you might have to re-deploy your config files after doing navigating your git history and switching branches.